You now have a shorter attention span than a goldfish.

-So what’s the best way to capture attention and engagement online in 2019?
+So what’s the best way to capture attention and engagement online?

 And since you have an above average attention span and have spent more than 8 seconds reading this post, I’m going to tell you how to create your first engaging video for digital marketing.

 52% of marketing professionals worldwide name video as the type of content with best ROI.

 Still not convinced that online video is the best play for your small business?

 Video leads to 100% longer average time on site.

 That means you essentially get twice as long to convince your visitors to take action.